 Neuroplasticity is neuroscience that has come into existence expressly to study the changeability of the “soft-wired” human brain.

 Related: How to Stop Negative Self-Talk

 Use a Mantra

 I’ve administered neuroplasticity programs in corporate America for years with remarkable, documented success.
 The key is that your chosen mantra must be dynamic enough to get your nervous system’s full attention.

 A mantra like “I am healthy” simply won’t do.
 Mantras like “I am the master of the universe,” or “I am the happiest human being on the planet” are sure to grab your nervous system’s attention.

 Be sure to change your mantra once a month.
-Also, feel free to repeat your mantra beyond your four minute window.
-Let your words of power spill over into your conscious mind where they can help reformat your day to day living and transform your life.
+Also, feel free to repeat your mantra beyond your four-minute window.
+Let your words of power spill over into your conscious mind where they can help reformat your day-to-day living and transform your life.

 Mark Mincolla, Ph.D., is a natural health care practitioner who has transformed thousands of lives over the past thirty years.
-He has integrated ancient Chinese energy techniques with cutting-edge nutritional science in his innovative Electromagnetic Muscle Testing system (EMT) and is author of Whole Health: A Holistic Approach to Healing for the 21st Century (Tarcher / Penguin).
+He has integrated ancient Chinese energy techniques with cutting-edge nutritional science in his innovative Electromagnetic Muscle Testing system (EMT) and is the author of Whole Health: A Holistic Approach to Healing for the 21st Century (Tarcher / Penguin).